18F/poole/README.md

 **Posts** are written in [markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and found in the `_posts` directory.
 You’ll see there are a number of dummy posts already there.
 Notice the file naming convention defines the posts’ publish date.
 Remove of edit the posts as you’d like.

+The post named `_posts/2012-02-07-example-content.md` shows a variety of text formatting options.

 If you open a post in your text editor, you’ll see some information near the top that’s sectioned off.
 This is the **YAML front matter.
 This is metadata about your post.
 You define the post’s title there.

 Some posts include **tags** in the YAML front matter.
 In this example, a few posts have “research” as a tag, which allows those posts to be included on the Research page (see research.md).